starlord-daniel/AML-Labs/README.md

 ![Sloth Croissant](images/sloth_croissant.jpg)

-In this example we check, if an image contains the majestic animal called sloth (see image below).
-We use a neural network to train on images of sloths and croissants (and other things)
+In this example we check, if an image contains the majestic animal called sloth (see image above).
+We use a neural network to train on images of sloths and croissants (and other things).